 • Orbit related driven specifications for repeat periods, orbit period, pattern of ground station passes, and frequency of orbit control maneuvers.

 Operational automation in the ground segment: ADM-Aeolus opted to be one of the first missions to utilize the mission automation systems developed as part of ESOC infrastructure, namely MATIS (Mission Automation System) and SMF (Services Management Framework).
-An initial simple automation approach has been taken to allow Aeolus to set automation targets which would have no impact on FOCC readiness for flight.
-Two simple initial targets have been set:
+An initial simple automation approach had been taken to allow Aeolus to set automation targets which would have had no impact on FOCC readiness for flight.
+Two simple initial targets had been set: